 The month of May has many observances that are extra special this year.
-Appreciation days for nurses, teachers, and police officers are even more poignant this year.
-I hope you find some elementary music online activities for your classes and take a few minutes to acknowledge these special days of recognition.
+Appreciation days for nurses, teachers, and police officers are even more poignant during a pandemic.
+In this post, you will find some FUN elementary music activities for your classroom or distance learning.
+Don’t forget to take a few minutes to acknowledge a few of these special days of recognition.

-Maybe some other special observances for this month will spark an idea for a lesson or activity for your classes this month.
+Some other special observances for this month may spark an idea for a lesson or activity for your music classes this month.
 Read on.

 May Holidays and Observances

-- May 1 – International Tuba Day/May Day/Mother Goose Day
+- May 1 – May Day/Mother Goose Day

 - May 4 – Star Wars Day, May the 4th be with You!